MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-Utility/getGlobalContext/getCurrentAppUrl.md

-Returns the URL of the current business app in Customer Engagement.
+Returns the URL of the current business app in model-driven apps.

 ## Syntax